Ian Purdie teaches you how to design a Class-A RF Amplifier.

-These tutorials (parts 1 to part4) will teach you in very easy steps how to design A class amplifiers.
+These tutorials will teach you in very easy steps how to design A class amplifiers.
 I will attempt to de-mystify most aspects of design by my usual extremely casual approach to an electronic tutorial.
-It does not matter whether you are into hobby electronics or amateur radio design, the basic principles apply for audio or r.f. circuits.
+It doesn’t matter whether you are into hobby electronics or amateur radio design, the basic principles apply for audio or r.f. circuits.

 Feedback – This is where part of the output signal is fedback to the input BUT 180o out-of-phase (i.e. partially cancels the input).
 If it were in-phase feedback then we would have an oscillator – which in this case we definitely do not want.